bahorn/b.horn.uk/docs/about/index.md

 ## Travel

-I've travelled to over 30 countries, doing things such as:
+I've travelled to over 40 countries, doing things such as:

-* Backpacking through Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan) and the Southern Caucasus (Azerbaijan, Georgia and Armenia).
+* Backpacking through Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan), the Southern Caucasus (Azerbaijan, Georgia and Armenia) and Ghana.
 * Doing a Internship based around remote sensing in Cape Town, South Africa
 * Cultural Exchanges in Oslo (Norway), Helsinki (Finland) and Guangzhou (China)